 Healthy eating behaviours

-For example: Orange juice is a rich source of vitamin C and contains other nutrients including folate, potassium and phytonutrients.4, 5
+For example: Orange juice is a rich source of vitamin C and contains other nutrients including folate, potassium and phytonutrients.3,4

 Vitamins and minerals

-The vitamins and minerals in 100% fruit juice come from the fruit from which it is squeezed, which makes it nutrient rich, like whole fruit.
-For example, each gram of sugar in orange juice is balanced with 20mg of micro-nutrients including Vitamin C, potassium and folate.
+The vitamins and minerals in 100% fruit juice come from the fruit from which it is squeezed, which makes it similarly nutrient rich; for example, 100ml of 100% orange juice contains around 220mg of micronutrients.

 Different 100% fruit juices contain a variety of vitamins and minerals that are essential to the diet.
 For more information, see our page on vitamins and minerals.